Tony Zazza

 Tony Zazza has been a radio personality, entrepreneur and philanthropist in the Dallas – Fort Worth Metroplex for over 11 years.

-He is now the morning host for WAOA-FM in Melbourne, FL.
+He is now the morning host for WAOA-FM in Melbourne, Florida.

 Tony was born on June 25, 1975, in San Diego, California.
 He is the eldest of five children and moved to Hillsboro, Texas after high school on a Baseball scholarship to attend Hill College.
 After two years, Tony transferred to Tarleton State University in Stephenville, Texas and continued playing baseball.

 Career Start in Media

 At Tarleton, Tony began writing for MTV, covering the Metroplex's entertainment and music scene.
 He edited and reported on local events and interviewed Kidd Kraddick before starting his radio career in Tarleton.
 Before graduating, Tony auditioned for KDMX and was hired on his birthday, June 25, in 1998.

 Career at KDMX

 Working his way up from weekends, Tony became a fixture of KDMX's afternoon drive before eventually hosting the "Morning Mix".
 An early stunt received some criticism from the Dallas Gay community.